 - Commit and push to your default branch.

-.macroscope/ files from your default branch.
-Changes won’t take effect on new PRs until they’re merged.Scope and Organization
+Macroscope reads check run agent files from your default branch.
+Changes won’t take effect on new PRs until they’re merged.

-Each.md file in .macroscope/ becomes its own agent, scoped to the repo it lives in.
+Each.md file in .macroscope/check-run-agents/ becomes its own agent, scoped to the repo it lives in.
 We recommend starting with one file and splitting only when you need different configurations (e.g. different tools or input modes).

-If you already use a CLAUDE.md to guide how AI writes code, you can reference it from your check run agent’s instructions to keep coding conventions and review standards in sync.
+.macroscope/ instead of .macroscope/check-run-agents/, they will continue to work.
+We recommend moving them to the subfolder when convenient — the root location will stop being read in a future release.
+See Migrating to the subfolder for a one-line move.CLAUDE.md to guide how AI writes code, you can reference it from your check run agent’s instructions to keep coding conventions and review standards in sync.

 File Format